Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium: Results

-\subsection{TOF-SIMS studies}
+\subsection{ToF-SIMS studies}

-As the amorphous niobium oxide is known to be a host of TLS, it is likely that its dynamics dictate the performance evolution observed in Figs.~\ref{fig:QvsE} and \ref{fig:LossTangent}.
-To investigate this possibility, we studied the effect of sequential vacuum baking at 205~$^{\circ}$C on an electropolished niobium SRF resonator cutout in a time-of-flight secondary ion mass spectrometer (TOF-SIMS).
-We used a liquid bismuth ion Bi\textsuperscript{+} beam to perform secondary ion mass measurements while sputtering with a 1~keV cesium ion Cs\textsuperscript{+} gun to obtain depth profiles of the oxide.
-The sample was sequentially vacuum baked in steps of 205~$^{\circ}$C \textit{in situ} followed by cool down to and measurement at room temperature.
-Two depth profiles were obtained at different spots on the sample after each step of treatment.
+As the amorphous niobium oxide is known to host TLS, it is likely that its dynamics dictate the performance evolution observed in Figs.~\ref{fig:QvsE} and \ref{fig:LossTangent}.
+To investigate this possibility, we recreated the \textit{in situ} baking treatments presented in Fig.~\ref{fig:QvsE}a) on an electropolished niobium SRF resonator cutout in the preparation chamber associated with a ToF-SIMS setup.
+This allowed us to perform treatments and measure changes in the surface chemistry without re-exposing to ambient conditions.
+We used a liquid bismuth ion Bi\textsuperscript{+} beam to perform secondary ion mass measurements while sputtering with a 500~eV cesium ion Cs\textsuperscript{+} gun to obtain depth profiles of various species.
+The sample was sequentially vacuum baked in steps of 200$^{\circ}$C followed by cool down to and measurement at room temperature \textit{in situ}.
+The final bake was performed at 340$^{\circ}$C for 5 hours.
+Three depth profiles were obtained at different spots on the sample after each step of treatment to ensure sample uniformity.
 All measurements were performed in a vacuum better than 1E-10~Torr.
-Fig.~\ref{fig:sims} presents the resulting averaged Nb\textsubscript{2}O\textsubscript{5}\textsuperscript{-} data.
+Fig.~\ref{fig:sims} presents the resulting averaged Nb\textsubscript{2}O\textsubscript{5}\textsuperscript{-}, O\textsuperscript{-}/Nb\textsuperscript{-}, and H\textsuperscript{-}/Nb\textsuperscript{-} signals as a function of depth into the samples.

-The as-received electropolished resonator cutout, which is denoted as ``EP'' in Fig.~\ref{fig:sims}, displays a fully intact 5~nm native pentoxide.
-After the first round of \textit{in situ} baking at 205~$^{\circ}$C for 3~hours, we find that this Nb\textsubscript{2}O\textsubscript{5}$^-$ layer is reduced slightly.
-In addition, there is an anomalous tail which begins at a depth of 4.1~nm and extends further toward the bulk.
-After baking the sample for a total of 19~hours, we find a nearly identical Nb\textsubscript{2}O\textsubscript{5}$^-$ signal compared to the preceding treatment but without the presence of the anomalous tail.
-Baking for a net duration of 43.5~hours shows a further reduction in the thickness of the Nb\textsubscript{2}O\textsubscript{5}$^-$ layer.
+The as-received electropolished resonator cutout displays a fully intact 5~nm thick native pentoxide.
+After the first round of \textit{in situ} baking at 200$^{\circ}$C for 1~hour, we find that this Nb\textsubscript{2}O\textsubscript{5} layer is reduced slightly, extending to a thickness of 4~nm.
+Continued baking shows further reduction in pentoxide thickness and is eliminated by the 340$^{\circ}$C~$\times$~5~hour bake.
+These results confirm the gradual dissolution of the native Nb\textsubscript{2}O\textsubscript{5} layer with sequential \textit{in situ} vacuum baking at 200$^{\circ}$C and the subsequent inward diffusion of oxygen over the oxide/metal interface \cite{Ma_JAP_2004, Schulze_1977, Fromm_1977, Del_APL_2008, Lechner_APL_2021, Bafia_SRF_2021}.
+Coincident with the dissolution of the oxide is the decrease of the H\textsuperscript{-} signal within it.
+We note, however, that the H\textsuperscript{-} signal in the niobium metal below the oxide remains unchanged, suggesting that the concentration of hydrogen in the niobium metal remains constant throughout this study.